 “Can we stop talking about that?”
 Richard asked.
 “You two are making me nervous.
 This situation reminds me too much of that day back in my youth in which the space colony I grew up in lost reactor power for a whole day.”
 He looked to Rachel as he pointed at her.
 “And you should be more sensitive towards me.
 How would you like it if I made fun of one of your fears?
 You wouldn’t like it either.”

 “He does have a point, Rachel.”
 Hoshi paused.
-“Making fun of your boyfriend isn’t exactly a nice thing to be doing to your significant other.”
+“Making fun of a friend isn’t exactly a nice thing to be doing.”

 “Thank you Hoshi,” Richard looked back at her.
 “At least one of you two women have some understanding.”
 Hoshi smiled.
 Richard patted her on the back.
 “Thanks for having my back here.”